Harrindy/VCMforPB/README.md

         install.packages(c("RcppArmadillo","Rcpp"))

 The necessary files are "VCM.cpp" and "Functions.R".
+Please download the two files to the directory of your R/Rstudio.
 Use the following codes to source both of them.

         library(Rcpp)
         library(RcppArmadillo)